SUBJECTS OF THIS PAGE

 Historical

-At the beginning of the 2000’s, family medicine obstetrics and health professionals of the CSSS de la Montagne, among others felt frustrated to not have a real impact on the lives of families in situations of vulnerability that they served.
-The health system is struggling to reach out to these families and maintain a significant link with them, which renders precarious their access to the psychosocial and health services that they need, as well as their access to preventive interventions, which require continuity.
+In the early 2000s, family doctors who delivered babies and healthcare professionals at the CSSS de la Montagne came to a realization: they had little real impact on the lives of the vulnerable families they served.
+The healthcare system struggled to reach these families and maintain meaningful relationships with them, which jeopardized their access to the psychosocial and healthcare services they needed, as well as to preventive interventions that required continuity.

-Dr Vania Jimenez, family medicine obstetrics and Amélie Sigouin, an early childhood practitioner decided to create a non-profit (NPO) and a charitable organization, La Maison Bleue, and to integrate doctors, professionals from the CISSS de la Montagne and UMF Côte-des-Neiges, in a hybrid structure offering more freedom and flexibility.
+Dr. Vania Jimenez, a family doctor and obstetrician, and Amélie Sigouin, an early childhood educator, then created a non-profit organization (NPO), La Maison Bleue, to bring together doctors, professionals, and practitioners from the CSSS de la Montagne and GMF Côte-des-Neiges in a hybrid structure offering greater freedom and flexibility.

-An interdisciplinary interventioN model and an integrated approach
+An interdisciplinary interventiom model and an integrated approach

 La Maison Bleue helps pregnant women and their families living in situations of vulnerability.
 Its mission is to reduce social inequalities and to promote the optimal development of the child,